CantoLang/canto/docs/canto in a nutshell.md

     start_tag = "<h1>"
 ```

 This resembles the syntax for assignment in many languages.
 And indeed it may appear to behave that way in many cases.
-For example, consider the following bit of Bento code:
+For example, consider the following bit of Canto code:
 ```
     hello = "Hello, world."